MileHacker Logo

 Climate Patterns

 Summer (June - August): Expect steamy and hot weather, having temperatures frequently reaching 25-30°C (77-86°F) or even higher.
 Frequent thunderstorms in the afternoon occur, and the likelihood of typhoons persists from July through September.
-High humidity lends a substantial sensation to the air.
+High humidity lends a dense sensation to the air.
 Despite the warmth, the abundant greenery flourishes, and the lake preserves its allure.

 Optimal Seasons